changbingY/LingGym/README.md

 ## Overview

-LingGym is a benchmark dataset with two file types:
+LingGym is a benchmark dataset with three file types:

-CSV files: extracted examples and explanations from grammar books
+CSV files: extracted examples and explanations from grammar books.

-Benchmark data: the complete, consolidated dataset used for evaluation
+Benchmark data: the complete dataset used for benchmark evaluation.

+IGT files: all IGT-format data extracted from grammar books.

+I will continue to update all files and code during the next two weeks.